Jack Devey

 John Henry George Devey (26 December 1866 – 11 October 1940) was an English football player and a first-class cricketer.
-He is considered one of Aston Villa's greatest captains.
+He is Aston Villa's most successful player and considered one of their greatest captains.

 Football career

 Devey was born in Birmingham and signed for Aston Villa in March 1891; A skilful inside right/centre-forward and an England international with two caps, he was exceptionally clever with head and feet in front of goal and a prolific goalscorer.
 He was Villa's top goal scorer in 6 of his 12 seasons with the club.

 For eight years, Devey captained Aston Villa during which time they won the League championship five times between 1894 and 1900 and the FA Cup twice.
 Including the famous 'Double' in the 1896–97 season.